CKAY-9/k9r/README.md

 ## So, What's Different?

 Compared to K9-Forums, K9R is more than just a forum.
+K9R does offer an improved version of K9-Forums within it; however it also contains game integration, a simple discord bot, real-time chat, store functionality for usergroups, and more.

+While maintaining the general design of K9-Forums, K9R attempts to

 ## Attribution

-Default details banner: idk, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons
+Default details banner: https://commons.wikimedia.org/wiki/File:Backgorund.gif#, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons